Orphan Train

-The Orphan Train Movement was a supervised welfare program that transported children from crowded Eastern cities of the United States to foster homes located largely in rural areas of the Midwest.
+The Orphan Train Movement was a supervised welfare program that transported children from crowded Eastern cities of the United States to foster homes located largely in rural areas of the Midwest short on farming labor.
 The orphan trains operated between 1854 and 1929, relocating about 200,000 children.

-The co-founders of the Orphan Train movement claimed that these children were orphaned, abandoned, abused, or homeless, but this was not always true.
+The co-founders of the orphan train movement claimed that these children were orphaned, abandoned, abused, or homeless, but this was not always true.
 They were mostly the children of new immigrants and the children of the poor and destitute families living in these cities.
 Criticisms of the program include ineffective screening of caretakers, insufficient follow-ups on placements, and that many children were used as strictly slave farm labor.